 DRINKING POOP TEA

 VICE once reported on the practice of drinking tea made of goat and pig poop being all the rage in Hunan province.
-In the article, one woman claimed the gross concoction cured her of cancer.
-Though this cure is absolutely revolting, there is burgeoning science connected to fecal matter transplants (FMT).
+In the article, one woman claimed the concoction cured her of cancer.
+Though this cure sounds revolting, there is burgeoning science connected to fecal matter transplants (FMT).
 In a New York Times video titled Gut Hack, a scientist who suffers from IBS attempts to cure himself with a fecal transplant — and it works.
 This is not something to be done at home, and it will likely take years of research before FMT is considered a trusted medical procedure.

-Drinking Poop Tea with the Chinese Villagers Who Swear by It
+Read more: Drinking Poop Tea with the Chinese Villagers Who Swear by It

 Cobra is famed for its exotic healing properties.

 According to an article in the Daily Mail, an assortment of wild animals (such as cobra) and animal parts are hot commodities in the Chinese and Asian TCM markets, where it is largely believed these animals contain exotic healing properties — though there is no science to back up these claims.
 What’s worse, this practice is said to be “the driving force behind the $20 billion illegal wildlife network.”
 Yet many articles in publications like Smithsonian detail research into snake venom, noting that for as deadly as it can be, it can also contain healing properties scientists hope to harness.